Devang47/Ffmpeg-nextjs/README.md

 ## Things to Note

 - Make sure you read `.env.example` to see which environment variables you need to run the project.

----

-If you find you need to make extra config to make this work more seamlessly, feel free to submit a PR suggesting your changes.
-The goal is to get you up and running with the least steps and burden as possible.